+Yes!
 RAN is a registered 501(c)(3) non-profit organization so gifts made to RAN are tax deductible in the United States to the fullest extent allowed by law.
+To find out if your donation is deductible in your country contact your local tax advisor.
 RAN’s IRS tax ID number is 94-3045180.

 Where does my donation go?

-If you would like to dive deeper into our financial information, we post detailed documents from third-party auditors at this page: ran.org/financial_statements.
+If you would like to dive deeper into our financial information, we post detailed documents from third-party auditors at: ran.org/financial_statements.

 You can also view our latest annual report to see your donations’ impact.

 What are some other ways I can donate to RAN?

 We are happy to offer you a number of giving opportunities from accepting donations of stock or cryptocurrency, to charitable gift annuities and beneficiary designations.
 Visit our Ways To Give page for more detailed information about the various ways in which you can support RAN, or reach out to Emily Selzer at email@example.com with any questions.

 Why do you work in Indonesian rainforests?
 What is special about the Leuser Ecosystem?

 Rainforest Action Network has spent a lot of time investigating rainforest issues and we've come to the conclusion that the rainforests facing the most urgent threats are currently in Indonesia and Malaysia.
 Horrifyingly, Indonesia ranks third in total global greenhouse emissions--behind China and the United States--due to the uncontrolled clearing and burning of its rainforests and peatlands.
 If we don’t mount an all out effort to protect Indonesia’s forest landscapes, we will not only see climate emissions continue to skyrocket but we will lose unique cultures and livelihoods and irreplaceable animals like the orangutan forever.